Tam-Leal/Python-Scrap/readme.md

 =

 After activating the searches, it is possible to view the location and sale price in addition to the respective image.
-For this project, 3 companies were chosen
+For this project, 3 companies were chosen.

 ![alt-text](assets/request_products.PNG "optional-title")